lthealy/quip_training_evaluation/med-draw/README.md

 To use:

 1).
-Upload the original image and automatic segmentation results in ./auto_segs/
+Make sure that the original images and automatic segmentation results are in ./auto_segs/

 2).
 Run the following code:
 ```python